Fort Hood

 Fort Hood is a United States Army post located near Killeen, Texas.
-Named after Confederate General John Bell Hood, it is located halfway between Austin and Waco, about 60 mi from each, within the U.S. state of Texas.
+The post is located halfway between Austin and Waco, about 60 mi from each, within the U.S. state of Texas.
 The post is the headquarters of III Armored Corps and First Army Division West and is home to the 1st Cavalry Division and 3rd Cavalry Regiment, among others.

-It is one of the U.S. Army installations named for Confederate soldiers to be renamed by the Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.
-On 24 May 2022 the commission recommended the fort be renamed to Fort Cavazos, named after Gen. Richard E. Cavazos, a native Texan and the US Army’s first Hispanic four-star general.
-The recommendation report was finalized and submitted to Congress on 1 October 2022, giving the US Secretary of Defense Lloyd Austin the authority to rename the post to Fort Cavazos.
-On 5 January 2023 William A. LaPlante, US under-secretary of defense for acquisition and sustainment (USD (A&S)) directed the full implementation of the recommendations of the Naming Commission, DoD-wide.
+The post was originally named after Confederate General John Bell Hood, commander of the Texas Brigade during the American Civil War.
+In 2023 it was renamed Fort Cavazos for Gen. Richard E. Cavazos, a native Texan and the US Army’s first Hispanic four-star general.
+In 2025 it was renamed back to Fort Hood, after Col. Robert Hood.